x3042/ExactODEReduction.jl/README.md

 --->

-For more examples we refer to the documentation and the `examples` folder.
+For more examples we refer to the documentation and the `examples` directory.